-Bringing together developers, local industry heads and representatives from local and state government, last week FTI, The City of Vincent, SK Games, and Let’s Make Games came together to launch Level One.
-Clearly passionate about the cause of games development in WA, Dr. Kate Raynes-Goldie opened the night, not just the launch of another co-working space, but “a celebration of the amazing talent that we have here.”
-Kate elaborated on numerous projects that had received funding through FTI’s OOMPF program, as well as former recipients of Screen Australia funding.
-Highlighting examples where early financial support made a real difference in getting local games to market, she went on to explain how the idea of a dedicated co-working space had come about.
+Bringing together developers, local industry heads and representatives from local and state government; last week FTI, The City of Vincent, SK Games, and Let’s Make Games came together to launch Level One.
+Passionate for the cause of games development in WA, Dr. Kate Raynes-Goldie opened formalities; describing the event as ‘not merely the launch of another co-working space’, but “a celebration of the amazing talent that we have here.”
+Giving examples where early financial support made a real difference in getting local games to market, Kate highlighted numerous projects that had received funding through FTI’s OOMPF program, as well as successful recipients of Screen Australia funding.
+She went on to explain how the idea of a dedicated co-working space had come about.

 Dr. Kate Raynes-Goldie

-“It came out of a survey we did in 2014 to try and figure out what it is that we needed to do to better support the games industry in WA”.
+“It came out of a survey we did in 2014 to try and figure out what we needed to do to better support the games industry in WA”.

-A co-working space was shown to be a proven tool to enhance the success of local industries, with Melbourne’s ‘The Arcade’ (a state level funded co-working space now associated with up to 40 percent of Australian-made games) and Perth’s startup space ‘Spacecubed,’ both noted examples.
-Kate stressed the importance of accessibility, with the addition of a free co-working day open to the public and 24/7 access offered to full members.
-All with the intention of “providing the kind of collaboration and amplification space that game makers in WA need.”
+Co-working spaces have shown to be a proven tool to enhance the success of local industries, with Melbourne’s ‘The Arcade’ (a state level funded co-working space now associated with up to 40 percent of Australian-made games) and Perth’s startup space ‘Spacecubed,’ both noted examples.
+Stressing the importance of accessibility, Kate added that Game developers particularly benefit from the addition of free co-working days as well as a now relatively common 24/7 access model, with the intention of “providing the kind of collaboration and amplification space that game makers in WA need.”

-Such collaborative opportunities were embraced by ByteSprite, who made use of FTI’s ‘pop-up’ co-working space during early development of their game Bramblelash.
+Such collaborative spaces have been embraced by local developer ByteSprite, who made use of FTI’s ‘pop-up’ co-working space during early development of their game Bramblelash.

 Liam: “It started last year when we were just working from the library, everyone was meeting up there but around September we moved onto SK, where a more permanent fixture made it a lot easier to get through to more people.”